habitat-sh/habitat/plans/README.md

-# bldr plans
+# Habitat Plans

-This directory contains the plans for building software with bldr.
+This directory contains Plans that build software for the Habitat ecosystem.

 The Makefile has a target to create a new plan.
 Invoke it with: